 Avoid taking OTC painkillers too often, as these can be extremely taxing on the liver if taken regularly.

-Here are the top five natural supplements for liver repair.
-These are all included in our Liver Support supplement, along with a total of 11 liver-supportive ingredients!
+Here are the top natural supplements for liver repair.
+These are all included in our Liver Support supplement, along with other liver-supportive ingredients!

 Milk thistle is one of the most powerful liver herbs.
 Milk thistle seeds contain a flavonoid called silymarin, an important antioxidant.